 Special Events

-Rochester Museum and Science Center comes to life after dark!
+The Rochester Museum and Science Center comes alive after dark!

 Get there early!
 With the regular admission tickets, I recommend getting there a half-hour early just to grab a parking spot, otherwise you’re parking on the street blocks away.
-Another option is to park your car in the lot around 5 PM and walk over to Park Ave. and grab a bite at one of the local restaurants.
+Another option is to park your car in the lot around 5 p.m. and walk over to Park Avenue to grab a bite at one of the local restaurants.

 Make sure to visit RMSC’s website regularly for special showings, science lectures, and members-only events.